-Could this senseless shooting have been prevented and are justice and compensation available to Mr. King and Mr. Respress?
+Could this tragic loss have been prevented, and are justice and compensation available to the victims and their families?

-Was negligent security a factor and could this senseless shooting have been prevented?
-Read Our Legal Take below to find out if Mr. King and Mr. Respress may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this fatal Lithonia fast food restaurant shooting?
+Read Our Legal Take below to find out if the victim’s family may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

-• What security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect Mr. King and Mr. Respress at the time of the shooting?
+• Have there been prior incidents of violence on or near property?
+What security measures, such as bright lighting, clear sight lines, monitored surveillance cameras, and visible security patrols, were in place to deter crime and protect the victims at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, Tyveontae King and Raymond Respress may seek justice and elect to pursue legal claims for their injuries.
+Should the facts of this matter reveal that the property owners failed to provide adequate security, the victim’s family may seek justice and elect to pursue legal claims for their loss.
+Additionally, the surviving victims may pursue legal claims for their injuries.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.